 If you want to trigger the Play Store to update, you can clear its data.
 When you will clear Play Store data, it will be checked for the latest update.
 To do this,

-1. Go to ‘Settings’ on your device.
+1. Go to Settings on your device.

-5. Restart your device.
+6. Restart your device.

-7. In case you are facing some problem with the Play Store, try clearing data and cache for Google Play Services as well using the method as above.
+Google Play Store will start updating automatically.
+In case you are facing some problems with the Play Store, try clearing data and cache for Google Play Services as well using the method above.
 Your problem should be resolved.

-Method 3: Use Apk (Thrid-party Source)
+Method 3: Use APK (Third-party Source)

 If these methods don’t work for you, there is yet another way.
-In this method, we will not try to update the existing app but will try installing the latest version of Play Store manually.
-For this, you will need the most recent APK for Play Store.
+In this method, we will not try to update the existing app but will try installing the latest version of the Play Store manually.
+For this, you will need the most recent APK for the Play Store.

 An APK file stands for Android Package Kit that is used to distribute and install Android apps.
 It is basically an archive of all the components that collectively make an Android app.
 If you want to install an app without using Google Play, you need to download its APK and then install it.
 And, since we want to install the Google Play Store itself, we will need its APK.

 Before installing an app from a source different from the Play Store, you will need to enable the necessary permission.
 This permission is required to loosen up the security conditions on your device.
 To enable installation from unknown sources, follow the below steps: